 The lenders under the Revolving Credit Facility may not independently enforce the RCF Security.
-Enforcement with respect to such security may only be taken by the Security Trustee upon the instruction of the RCF Facility Agent.
+Enforcement with respect to such security may only be taken by the Security Trustee upon the instruction of the RCF Facility Agent (acting on the instructions of the majority lenders under the Revolving Credit Facility).